Artifacts

 Slack delivery

-Message blocks with the artifact name and description.
+Message with the artifact name and description.

 Optional file upload to the channel.